Eye4Games/rise/_posts/2016-01-20-Inexact-Revivification.md

 Two arms, seeming in used but reliable condition.
 And at their ends: blunt-fingered, rubber-coated grips.

-I was made to suture, inject and slice.
+I was made to suture, inject, and slice.
 The rest of me mere support for this purpose: a frame to carry the hands, store the thread, and analyze how to stitch most precisely and efficiently.

 At Evergreen Hospital, replenishing and upgrading parts is common practice.
-New thread is loaded into B15-MX19’s, new blood is loaded into humans.
+New thread is loaded into B15-MX’s, new blood is loaded into humans.
 A scalpel blade is replaced with a sharper, stronger model.

 But this…